-The three Special sets that were advertised in January 1967 were each promoted to include a special presentation box.
-As yet, there is not any recorded information on these boxes although they must have been quite large in comparison to the previous set boxes since they contained a larger number of components with the largest set even including a transformer.
+The three Special Sets that were advertised in January 1967 were each promoted to include a special presentation box.
+As yet, there is not any recorded information on these boxes although they must have been quite large in comparison to the previous Set boxes since they contained a larger number of components with the largest Set even including a Power Unit.

-The final 9-Volt set box was the same size as the previous Set 0 box but this time featuring a full-colour illustration of the Vanwall and Maserati cars racing on the lid.
+The final 9-Volt Set box was the same size as the previous Set No 0 box but this time featuring a full-colour illustration of the Vanwall and Maserati cars racing on the lid.
 It also included the following marketing text ‘SUPER Battery powered Slot racing Set, Two Precision built Mini-Scale Racers, Racing-style Push-start New type Motors, Engineered for Extended Battery Life, SPEED & BRAKING Hand Controllers, Complete with Crash Barriers & Pylons’.
 A further statement was quoted ‘Requires two 4½ Volt Ever Ready 126 batteries or equivalent’ and this box was unusual in that it did not have Wrenn’s name emblazoned over it.
 Instead the only reference to Wrenn was in very small letters in the bottom corner under the text ‘Made in England’ stating the company’s name and address, almost as an afterthought.
-The various items contained in the box were retained in the same vacuum-formed plastic inner tray as seen previously in the Set No 0 box but this time in Pale Yellow.
+The various items contained in the box were retained in the same vacuum-formed plastic inner tray as seen previously in the Set No 0 box.

-The Trackside Pit building kit was supplied in a cardboard box with Mid-Blue & Black printing on the outside of the box titled ‘Trackside Pit – with space for two cars’.
-The box illustration included both standard versions of the Trackside Pit buildings with the ‘Cooper/Ferrari’ and ‘Vanwal/Maserati’ versions of the pit name boards in a row with a Grandstand further down the line.
+The Trackside Pit building was supplied in a White-faced cardboard carton with Mid-Blue & Black printing on the outside of the carton titled ‘Trackside Pit – with space for two cars’.
+The carton illustration included both standard versions of the Trackside Pit buildings with the ‘Cooper/Ferrari’ and ‘Vanwall/Maserati’ versions of the pit name boards in a row with a Grandstand further down the line.

-The Bridge Support Set was supplied in a cardboard box which was printed in Yellow & Black and depicted an illustration of the items and their use.
-The box also contained a Pale Green instruction leaflet describing how the Bridge Supports should be used.
+The Bridge Support Set was supplied in a cardboard carton 4″ x 3 1/16″ x 1 5/16 which was printed in Yellow & Black and depicted an illustration of the items and their use.
+This carton also contained a Pale Green instruction leaflet describing how the Bridge Supports should be used.